Skip to product information

 Quantity

-This large natsume by Miyata Munekage (宮田宗景) is crafted in deeply lacquered blue-green wood (ao-urushi) and subtly decorated with a maki-e depiction of two flying cranes against a warm red-orange rising sun.
-The visible brush lines in the lacquer are executed in hakeme-nuri (刷毛目塗り), a traditional technique in which the brush strokes intentionally remain visible.
-This emphasizes the handcrafted character of the piece, adds depth and texture, and allows light to reflect in a lively and natural way.
+This large natsume by Miyata Munekage (宮田宗景) is decorated with a refined maki-e depiction of two flying cranes against a red-orange rising sun.
+The visible brushstrokes are applied using the traditional hakeme-nuri technique (刷毛目塗り), where the brushwork remains intentionally visible.

-Ao-urushi (青漆) is a rare deep green-blue tone created through special pigmentation in urushi lacquer.
-The color evokes associations with nature, calmness, and harmony, enhancing the vitality of the motif.
-This tone also complements the bright green color of matcha beautifully, visually enriching the tea ritual and creating a sense of balance and serenity.
+Ao-urushi (青漆) is a rare, deep blue-green created by special pigmentation in the urushi lacquer.
+It evokes associations with nature, tranquility, and harmony, and enhances the vibrancy of the motif.
+Moreover, this hue harmoniously complements the bright green color of matcha, visually reinforcing the ritual and creating a sense of balance and serenity.

 Object details